-The threat of COVID-19 is shutting down theaters across the world, but it’s not killing theater – which is increasingly going online.
+The threat of COVID-19 has shut down theaters across the world, but it’s not killing theater – which is increasingly going online.

 The second type are newly created livestreaming events that are in response to the current situation, and from which may emerge exciting new forms of theater.
+These tend to be free, and double as fundraisers; most are available for only a few days; some are live, one-time only.
 These are more or less divided into

 Regular Online Streaming Sites